-The Company's Insider Trading Policy expressly prohibits directors, officers and employees from entering into equity derivative or other financial instruments that would have the effect of limiting rewards and downward market risk of owning the Company's securities (including equity securities received as part of the Company's compensation program).
+We have adopted an insider trading policy (the "Insider Trading Policy") governing the purchase, sale and other dispositions of our securities that applies to all company personnel, including directors, officers, employees, consultants and other insiders, as well as to the Company.
+We believe that our insider trading policy and repurchase procedures are reasonably designed to promote compliance with insider trading laws, rules and regulations, and listing standards applicable to us.
+The Insider Trading Policy was filed as Exhibit 19.1 to our Annual Report on Form 10-K for the fiscal year ended December 31, 2024.
+In addition, the Insider Trading Policy expressly prohibits directors, officers and employees from entering into equity derivatives or other financial instruments that would have the effect of limiting rewards and downward market risk of owning the Company's securities (including equity securities received as part of the Company's compensation program).
 In addition, the policy prohibits directors and officers from purchasing Company securities on margin and pledging such securities as security for loans (including with respect to a margin account).